emanueledancelli/sketching/templates/default/README.md

-# an-awesome-sketch

-template project folder created with sketching
+This project was bootstrapped with [sketching](https://github.com/emanueledancelli/sketching).

-## Usage
+## Available Scripts

-The template provides two scripts:

-1)
+In the project directory, you can run:

 ```shell
 npm run start
 ```

-Starts the server on that will listen to changes to files and autamatically update accordingly.

-2)
+Runs the project in the development mode and opens it in the browser.<br />
+The page will reload if you make edits.<br />

 ```shell
 npm run build
 ```

-Creates an optimized build in /build folder.
+Builds the app for production to the `build` folder.<br />
+It correctly bundles files and optimizes the build for the best performance<br />
+The build is minified.<br />